gab-cat/csmc223-midterm-project/README.md

 3. Write instructions in the following format:
    - `OPCODE ARG1 ARG2`: Each instruction consists of an OpCode followed by one or two arguments.
    - Example: `LOD 01 100`: This instruction loads the value `100` into register `01`.
+   - Each line should only have on instruction.
 4. Save the changes to the `source.txt` file.

 ### Running the Program